 Tara Davis: I would say make sure to use your skin care products.
 I like to tell patients that creams and cleansers don’t work in the bottle, they work on the skin.
 If you don’t have a solid routine, the clogging will be worse because you’re not removing excess sebum and dead skin cells.* The best way to understand it is to realize that extractions are half of the puzzle, the other half is what you do at home.* If you maximize all of your options you’ll have skin that looks and feels better.*

 (Tara Davis has been an Aesthetician in both Day Spa and Medical Practices for over 17 years.
-She helps patients at CSI San Jose – Los Gatos, and educates her patients on product knowledge, and customizes a treatment plan for each individual.)
+She helps patients at California Skin Institute San Jose – Los Gatos, and educates her patients on product knowledge, and customizes a treatment plan for each individual.)

 *Individual results may vary and are not guaranteed.